mkicjn/paraforth/README.md

 # paraforth
 **An extremely minimal (but not limiting) native code Forth in <1K**

+At its heart, paraforth is just an assembly program with an association list of names to subroutines, and an input loop for invoking them.
+By pre-populating the list with *just* enough operations to implement *another assembler*, a self-extensible language is born.

+This project demonstrates a leap, from just 19 words and 851 bytes, to an interactive programming environment with hundreds of words to date.

-_(This project is a slow work in progress.)_
+_(This project is an active work in progress.)_

 ### Quirks and Features:

 * Tiny binary executable size - under one kilobyte
 * Fast - a very informal benchmark estimates approximately 2-3x speedup over `gforth-fast`
   * (Benchmark task was to find the longest Collatz sequence for starting values under 1 million)
-* Fewer primitives than eForth - 20 vs. 31 - and at least 2 of those are not even strictly necessary
+* Fewer primitives than eForth - 19 vs. 31 - with at least a couple that could stand to be removed
 * Compile-only Forth, with no `STATE` variable and no interpreter buffer
   * Code can still be "interpreted" (i.e., compiled and then run immediately) using `[` and `]`
 * Subroutine-threaded code, with inlining of primitives also implemented at runtime